TOMToolkit/tom_base/docs/managing_data/stream_pub_sub.rst

 buttons to open your data in hermes with the form pre-filled - this is a good option if you want to make slight changes to your message or data before sharing.

+To customize what data is sent to hermes from your ReducedDatum or Target models, please re-implement your own ``tom_dataproducts.alertstreams.hermes.HermesDataConverter`` and customize the `get_hermes_*` methods to pull out the proper data you want to share.
+You then provide the class dotpath to your custom class in your TOM's settings for hermes ``DATA_SHARING`` in the `DATA_CONVERTER_CLASS` key.
+This is especially useful if you store extra target or datum information in custom associated models in your TOM or with custom model field keys.

 Configuring your TOM to Publish Data to a stream:
 *************************************************